sreekaratla81/atlas-homestays/apps/mobile-staff-app/README.md

 # Atlas Homestays Staff Mobile App

-This directory contains the mobile application for on-site staff such as cleaners and maintenance crews.
-The app is built with **React Native** using the Expo framework.
+This directory contains the mobile application used by on‑site staff such as cleaners and maintenance crews.
+It is built with **React Native** using the Expo framework.

 ## Purpose